mirage/mirage-www/tmpl/wiki/xen-suspend.md

 The next task is to
 rewrite the VCPU registers to pass back the suspend return code as mentioned previously and then we are ready to unpause the new domain.
-At this point, control is handed back to the mirage guest as if the hypercall has just returned.
+At this point, control is handed back to the MirageOS guest as if the hypercall has just returned.
 At this point, the domain is close to the state of a cleanly started guest, and so we have to [reinitialize](https://github.com/mirage/mirage-platform/blob/a47758c696797498e3eb7f3aac90830e2993090d/xen/runtime/kernel/sched_stubs.c#L69) many of the same things that are done on startup, including enabling event delivery, initialising